MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 - Filter for tables or views
 - Un-select specific objects

+> [!TIP]
-We recommend reviewing the objects enabled for BI and ensuring they have the correct logical relationships to ensure a smooth downstream reporting experience.
+> We recommend reviewing the objects enabled for BI and ensuring they have the correct logical relationships to ensure a smooth downstream reporting experience.